 We promote the use of digital technology that makes cultural heritage online accessible, traceable and trustworthy, which in turn means people can explore it, use it and learn from it with confidence.

-We ensure our work is relevant to the world we live in - and the world we want to build - by aligning it with UNESCO’s Sustainable Development Goals.
+We ensure our work is relevant to the world we live in - and the world we want to build - by aligning it with the UN’s Sustainable Development Goals.

 The Europeana Foundation employs approximately 60 staff members representing around 20 different nationalities based in our main office in The Hague.
-The organisation is led by Harry Verwayen, Executive Director, and steered by a Governing Board of 20 experts from cultural and scientific heritage organisations across Europe chaired by Elisabeth Niggemann.
+The organisation is led by Harry Verwayen, Executive Director, and steered by a Supervisory Board from cultural and scientific heritage organisations across Europe chaired by Elisabeth Niggemann.